By Laws

 16. DISCIPLINE

 16.01 Rules or Code of Conduct.
-The Board shall from time to time establish regulations and rules of conduct to ensure the safety of the members and guests and the proper use and protection of Club facilities and equipment as well as appropriate behavior in and about the Club and at events the Club may attend.
+The Board shall from time to time establish regulations and rules of conduct to ensure the safety of the members and guests and the proper use and protection of

 16.02 Enforcement.
 The Board of Directors shall designate appropriate Club officers, employees, or other persons to enforce these regulations and rules of conduct.

 16.03 Disciplinary Action.
-If regulations and/or rules of conduct are persistently or flagrantly broken, the appropriate Club officer,employee, or other person shall provide a report to the Board of Directors with such recommendation regarding disciplinary action to be taken against the individual concerned as appears appropriate.
+If regulations and/or rules of conduct are persistently or flagrantly broken, the appropriate Club officer, employee, or other person shall provide a report to the Board of Directors with such recommendation regarding disciplinary action to be taken against the individual concerned as appears appropriate.
 The Board may then discipline the individual in such manner as in its opinion is appropriate after having given the member notice of the meeting at which the matter is to be considered and a hearing at that meeting.
 The Board may delegate this disciplining function to a Discipline Committee which it may in its discretion appoint.

 18. CHEQUES, DRAFTS, NOTES, ETC.